Applications for Spring 2023 are now open! Sign up today!

 The Tikkun Olam Fellowship for Service, Justice, & Learning is a paid opportunity for Hopkins students to perform community service, reflect on that service, and learn about Jewish views on social justice causes.

-This elite fellowship will ask students to push themselves out of their comfort zones as they explore their Jewish selves and how they relate to their intersecting identities, privilege, and values.
-Students will perform fifteen hours of community service each semester and use cohort time to reflect on that service.
-In the fall, students will learn about social justice causes and how to approach them through a Jewish lens.
-In the spring, students will take what they’ve learned, listen to their peers, and then create a service project or campaign that addresses the needs of the community.
+This elite fellowship will guide students in exploring their Jewish selves in the context of social responsibility and how they relate to their intersecting identities, social status, and values.
+Students will perform fifteen hours of community service over the course of the semester and use cohort time to reflect on that service.
+Students will learn about social justice causes and how to approach them through a Jewish lens.

-And because your time is valuable, you’ll earn a $180 stipend each semester!
+And because your time is valuable, you’ll earn a $180 stipend!

 Frequently Asked Questions

-- Why are you starting this new fellowship?
+- Why are you rebooting this fellowship?
 What do you hope to accomplish?